-It is a glorious day when there’s plenty of time for a breakfast, when you want a table filled with poached delights, baked goodies and drizzled everything.
+Time to give you a guide to the best breakfast and brunch in Berlin – It’s a glorious day when there’s plenty of time for a breakfast, when you want a table filled with poached delights, baked goodies and drizzled everything.
 Lucky for us, Berlin has some very worthwhile options to fill your belly and warm your heart in the morning, from delicious treats piled on étagères and plates, mountains of buttermilk pancakes and heaps of thick sauces.
-What is very important – in 2015 Berlin offers many locations where hungry earlybirds can get a fancy cocktail with their first meal, a quintessential part of every brunch.
+What is very important – Berlin offers many locations where hungry earlybirds can get a fancy cocktail with their first meal, a quintessential part of every brunch.
 And this isn’t limited to the weekend, we can have decadent brunches now every day, at almost any time.
 Enjoy!

 And if time is short, consult the part 1 of this guide for a quick and easy but nevertheless delicious breakfast.

 Starting this guide with a classic Berlin institution feels quite appropriate – this impressing Kaffeehaus close to Tiergarten serves a choice of German breakfast on an elegant étagère with possible add-ons of scrambled eggs.
 Also great for summer breakfasts in their glorious garden.
 Read more here.

 It feels very much as if this one turned around Mitte’s breakfast scene when it opened almost a year ago – with their menu featuring fluffy pancakes, acai bowls, avocado on toast, strong coffee and loads more.
 Especially since you can enjoy these treat everyday from 8.30 am!
 Read more here.

 Bergstraße 68, 10115 Berlin Mitte – visit website

 Mon–Fri 08:30–17:00 , Sat–Sun 09:30–17:00